 International Applicants Who Need a Visa to Audition

 The New School is authorized by the U.S. government to admit international students to the full-time degree and diploma programs at Mannes College The New School for Music.
 Upon request, the Office of Admission will provide a letter to be presented at a U.S. consulate or embassy by applicants when they apply for a tourist visa to attend the in-person audition.
 Although consular practices vary from country to country, applicants should ask for a "Prospective Student" annotation on their B-1/B-2 visas.
 See also Information for International Students.

 Current Mannes Students

-studies diploma program, or the undergraduate diploma program whose first language is not English and who apply for admission to the Bachelor of Music, Bachelor of Science, or Master of Music degree program are required to submit a TOEFL score and take the Mannes English
+Current Mannes students enrolled in the Extension Division diploma program, the Professional Studies Diploma program, or the undergraduate diploma program whose first language is not English and who apply for admission to the Bachelor of Music, Bachelor of Science, or Master of Music degree program are required to submit a TOEFL score and take the Mannes English

-Current Mannes students in any division applying for a new or different program for the next school year will have the application fee waived if they contact the Office of Admission before the December 1 application deadline.
+Current Mannes students in any division applying to a new or different program for the next school year will have the application fee waived if they contact the Office of Admission before the December 1 application deadline.

 Students can apply to only one department or program at The New School in any given term.
 Applicants who file more than one application in a given semester will be required to withdraw one of the applications, and application fees will not be refunded.